 Other online advertising networks worth mentioning

-These banner advertising networks include:
+These advertising networks include:

-Tips from MonetizeMore’s CEO, Kean Graham for publisher success: What’s your programmatic revenue strategy for 2018?
+Tips from MonetizeMore’s CEO, Kean Graham for publisher success: What’s your programmatic revenue strategy for 2020?

-However, the year is done and like most things in business and life it’s best to look forward instead of dwelling in the past.
-Whatever type of results you experienced in your publisher business during 2017, whether good, bad, or mediocre, it’s best to learn from them and move on.
+However, 2018 is over, and like most things in business and life, it’s best to look forward instead of dwelling in the past.
+Whatever type of results you experienced in your publisher’s business during 2018, whether good, bad, or mediocre, it’s best to learn from them and move on.

-This is why we’ve updated and improved our 2017 list of top ad networks to help you realize your dream of publisher success.
-Your business strategy in 2018 can make or break you.
+That’s is why we’ve updated and improved our list of top ad networks once again – to help you realize your dream of publisher success.

-So, test new display ad networks, implement ad optimization techniques and try out new partnerships.
+As you already know, your ad revenue strategy in 2020 can make or break you.
+Remember to test new display ad networks, implement ad optimization techniques and try out new partnerships.